EroStackOverFlow/nippanim/README.md

 developpe with synfony3

-use the command "composer update" for start.
+use the command "composer update" to start.